RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Add eggs, corn oil, vinegar, and water.
-Whisk until smooth.
+Add the eggs, oil, vinegar, and water and whisk until smooth.

-In a saucepan, mix evaporated milk, cornstarch, brown sugar, and egg yolks before turning on the heat.
+Whisk together the evaporated milk, cornstarch, brown sugar, and egg yolks in a saucepan.

-Turn off heat and stir in butter until fully melted.
+Remove from the heat and stir in the butter until glossy.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.